-We recognise that some babies /children may need some additional support from education, health and care services at certain times in their life.
+Early Years Support recognises that some babies and children may need some additional support from education, health and care services at certain times in their lives.

-The Early Years Support Team aim to ensure babies /children get the best start in life by offering advice and support at the beginning of their journey.
+The Early Years Support Team aim to ensure babies and children get the best start in life by offering advice and support at the beginning of their journey.

 Getting help from Early Years Support

 Please refer to the Early Years Support Information Booklet below to help you to fill in a request for Early Years Support:

 Early Years Support Information Booklet (word 349kb)

 A request to Early Years Support can be made using the link below:

 Request for Early Years Support (external council website)

 A note to professionals: Parents have a wealth of knowledge about their child not only in their home environment but in a variety of other situations.
 In some cases it is parents who may first voice a concern about their child's learning or development.
 It is important to take into account the wishes, views and feelings of parents and promote their participation in decision making.